 A: The process of screening, interviewing, and ranking residency candidates involves an initial review of application materials submitted via PhorCAS followed by an onsite interview for select candidates.
 During that process, the RPD and associated members of the interview team will evaluate your qualifications, background, work experiences, extracurricular activities, research experience, and overall “fit’ with the particular residency program.

-A: The stipend for the 12 month residency is $47,486.40.
+A: The stipend for the 12-month PGY1 residency is $53,040.40.
+PGY2 resident salary is $55,120.
 All residents are funded to travel to professional meetings related to their program.
 All residents are sponsored for FSHP membership.

 A: All applications must be complete and submitted by the required deadline issued by each individual residency practice site.
 Applicant review will occur during the months of January and February.
 Most candidates are notified of their application status prior to February 15th of each year.
 On site interviews occur from mid January through February.